It’s a common cliché, in the world of travel writing…

 And it sure does sound nice.

-From what I understand, it goes like this: you learn a few words of the language in-flight, “integrate” into the culture on your way off the plane, and by the time you’ve checked into your AirBnB, you’ve practically been granted nationality.
+From what I understand, it goes like this: you learn a few words of the language in-flight, “integrate” into the culture on your way off the plane, make local friends at the taxi stand outside the airport… by the time you’ve checked into your AirBnB, you’ve practically been granted nationality.

 Actually, no. It’s not like that at all.